 Dismissing an employee in case of a labour dispute

 You have a labour dispute and want to dismiss your employee.
 In that situation, there are rules to consider.
 For example, you must collect evidence of the dispute and build up a file.
 You should also make sure all possibilities to continue the employment contract have been exhausted.
-Take into account the following steps
+And take into account a transition fee.

 Check if there is a protection against dismissal